adityaSomak/ImageRiddleSolving/README.md

    This repository contains the code with respect to the results presented in [Answering Image Riddles using Vision and Reasoning through Probabilistic Soft Logic](https://arxiv.org/abs/1611.05896).
 The updated version of this work is accepted in UAI 2018.

+## Pre-requisities

+  - Create a python virtual-environment, activate it and install packages using the provided `requirements.txt`.
+  - In the same virtual environment, follow the instructions in `conceptnet_setup_script.sh` to set up ConceptNet5 and its association-space matrix version.

 ## Riddles Dataset: Pre-Processing

 ### All Seed Collection from Clarifai Files